-Kinesiology students are expected to behave in a professional manner.
+Kinesiology students are expected to exhibit professional behaviors and dispositions at all times.
 Depending upon the setting professionalism may appear different, but typically consists of similar components.
-For undergraduate Kinesiology students in a classroom setting, professionalism generally comprises the following components:
+For Kinesiology students in a classroom setting, professionalism generally comprises the following components:

-Attendance - Show up on time to class and pay attention.
-If you cannot attend a class for a legitimate reason please notify the instructor ahead of time.
-If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them what happened and to see if there is anything you need to do to make up your absence.
-Students will not be allowed to make up quizzes that are missed due to unexcused absences, and students who arrive more than 5 minutes late on quiz days will forfeit the chance to take the quiz.

-Communication - When communicating with the instructor and classmates, either face-to-face or via the assigned George Mason University email address, students should address the other person appropriately, use appropriate language and maintain a pleasant demeanor.
-Students who fail to respect other students and faculty may be asked to leave class, and will receive a grade of zero for all assignments or activities missed during that class period.
+- Attendance Students are expected to attend class, be on time, and pay attention.
+A grade of zero will be assigned to any missed assignment without prior permission from the instructor.
+Late assignments will receive a letter grade deduction for each 24-hour period past the deadline.
+If you cannot attend a class for a legitimate reason please notify the instructor in advance via email.
+If you have to unexpectedly miss a class due to something out of your control, contact the instructor within 24 hours to notify them of what happened and to see if there is anything you need to do to make up your absence.
+Students will not be allowed to make up quizzes that are missed due to unexcused absences, and students who arrive more than 5 minutes late on quiz days will forfeit the chance to take the quiz. - Communication When communicating with the instructor and classmates, either face-to-face or via email (see below), students should address the other person with respect, use appropriate language, and maintain a pleasant demeanor.
+Students who fail to do may be asked to leave class, and will receive a grade of zero for all assignments or activities missed during that class period.